bobkallal/schizomida/README.md

 cub_only: This script is as outline_analysis but reduced for Cuban taxa exclusively.

+diversity_vs_disparity: Pearson correlations

-clustering: This script is for Gaussian clustering analysis.
+clustering: Gaussian clustering analysis.